-Let's take a moment to review some frequently asked questions that pertain to partnership restructure.

-When can a Partnership Restructure be requested?

-Partnership restructure requests are due by January 31st and if approved they will go into effect the following fiscal year.
+Let's take a moment to review some Frequently Asked Questions that pertain to Partnership Restructure.
+When can a partnership restructure be requested?
+Partnership restructure requests are due by January 31st and, if approved, they will go into effect the following fiscal year.
 Grantees are able to submit requests all the way up until the January 31st deadline.
 The CDE requires this date to ensure we have adequate time to review each application submitted.
 Can a grant add or delete partners during restructuring?
 Yes, if all of the requirements are met.
-As mentioned previously, partnership restructure requirements are not only to add new partners to an existing grant, but also to remove current partners that are no longer able to serve on the grant.

-What happens when a partner wants to leave a consortium but the fiscal agent does not want the change?

-If all of the partners are not in agreement that change cannot take place.
+As mentioned previously, partnership restructure requests are not only to add new partners to existing grants, but also to remove current partners that are no longer able to serve on the grant.
+What happens when a partner wants to get off of a grant but the fiscal agent does not want the change?
+If all of the partners are not in agreement, the change cannot take place.
 We now have some scenarios to test your knowledge on partnership restructure.

-Would the following scenarios be allowable?
-Why or why not?
+Would the following scenarios be allowable, Why or Why not?

-Faustino School District and a Community Based Organization are currently partners on a 21st CCLC grant.
-The district has had conflict with the Community Based Organization known as a CBO listed as a partner on the grant and no longer wants them providing programming for their sites.
-The Community Based Organization would like to continue serving the schools outlined in the original grant application.
+Faustino School District and a Community Based Organization, are currently partners on a 21st CCLC grant.
+The District has had conflict with a Community Based Organization, known as a CBO, listed as a partner on the grant and no longer wants them providing programming for their sites.

+The community based organization would like to continue serving the schools outlined in the original grant application.
 Faustino School District has submitted a partnership restructure application to remove the current CBO and add another to provide programming.
-Is this allowable?
-Why or why not?
+Is this allowable, why or why not?
 This would not be allowable.
 All parties listed on the grant application must agree to the restructure.
 Since the CBO is not in agreement, they cannot be removed from the grant application and must be allowed to continue providing the level of programming outlined in the original grant application.

-Shumate County Office of Education serves as the fiscal agent for two school districts in their county.
-The County Office of Education is interested in adding one of the districts as a partner on their ASES application.
-However, the district only wants to be responsible for the schools in their district.
-Is this allowable?
-Why or why not?
+Shumate County Office of Education (COE) serves as a fiscal agent for two school districts in their county.
+The County Office of Education is interested in adding one of the districts as a partner on their ASES application, however, the district only wants to be responsible for the schools in their district.
+Is this allowable, why or why not?

-This would not be approved because you cannot change the school or schools served on the grant application.
+This would not be approved, because you cannot change the school or schools served, on the grant application.
 The grant application identifies all of the schools in both districts, therefore any partner added would be responsible for all of those schools.

 Brady Unified School District is a partner on a 21st CCLC ASSETs grant with a Community Based Organization.
-The Community Based Organization no longer has the capacity to serve the schools listed on the grant.
-Both entities are in agreement that they should be removed as a partner.
-Is this allowable?
-Why or why not?

-This would be allowable, however the district must find another entity to add as a partner on the grant and implement programming outlined in the original grant application.
+The community based organization no longer has the capacity to serve the schools listed on the grant.
+Both entities are in agreement that they should be removed as a partner is this allowable, why or why not?
+This would be allowable, however, the district must find another entity to add as a partner on the grant and implement programming outlined in the original grant application.
 The application was funded and received a priority item for having a co-applicant, or partner, listed on the grant.